mooxphp/moox/README.md

 Our Monorepo is prepared to be a double agent:

 -   Develop a private or public project
--   while contributing to the TallUI project
+-   while contributing to the Moox project

 This is done by supporting custom packages in the development app of our Monorepo.
 Sounds interesting?
 Read on [\_custom/README.md](_custom/README.md).